kudobuilder/kudo/keps/0031-namespace-management.md

 ### Proposal: Dependencies and Creating Namespaces

 Regarding dependencies and creating namespaces, it is expected that the use of `--namespace` applies to the parent AND all dependent operators AND take the namespace is created prior to applying any dependent steps.
 While there is likely desire to have independent control for dependent operators namespaces, this functionality will need to be thoughout more thoroughly regarding dependency management.
 This part of the proposal was to provide completeness of namespace management inclusive of the current state of the [KEP-29 Operator Dependencies](0029-operator-dependencies.md) and not to extend further.
+For the case where a parent and a dependent namespace manifest file is provided, only the parent namespace manifest file will be used.
+All dependencies namespace manifests will be ignored.

 ### Proposal: Namespace Cleanup